sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/601_spot_hpt_light_user_model.md

 The `my_hyperdict.json` file contains the hyperparameter settings as a dictionary, which are loaded via the `my_hyperdict.py` file.

 Note, that we have to add the path to the `userModel` directory to the `sys.path` list as shown below.
+The `divergence_threshold` is set to 3,000, which is based on some pre-experiments with the user data set.

 ```{python}
 #| label: 601_user_model_imports_sys